ONSdigital/eq-design-history/app/posts/2023-07-26-summary-card.md

 So this could only be a proof-of-concept.
 If it proves effective in user research then an ONS version of the component would need to be built and maintained by our own design system team.

-In order to use the component, we ahd to make changes to the ONS prototype kit to add govuk-frontend into the list of node modules it referenced.
+In order to use the component, we had to make changes to the ONS prototype kit to add govuk-frontend into the list of node modules it referenced.

 We also needed to update the helper file `create-nunjucks-environment` to add govuk-frontend into the source list alongside the ons one:
 ```const templatePaths = ['src', 'src/prototypes', `node_modules/@ons/design-system${dsVersionDirectory}`];```